heroku-examples/analytics-with-kafka-redshift-metabase/README.md

 ### Data Demo Prerequisites

-- This project is an addition to the existing project above so make sure you have everything running first
+This project is an addition to the existing project above so make sure you have everything running first.
+Following items are needed:
 - Salesforce account
 - Postgres add-on
+- Redis add-on
 - Heroku Connect

 ### Deploy Data Demo to Heroku

-This app gets deployed together with the original project.
+This app is automatically deployed together with the main project.
-However, it requires additional environment variables.
+**However, it requires additional environment variables.**

 ### Environment Variables

 These variables need to be set to run the app.
-You can retrive them from Salesforce.
+Most of them are from Salesforce.

-- `DATABASE_URL`: This is not new but this has to be a Heroku Postgres which is connected with Salesforce
 - `HEROKU_CONNECT_ACCOUNT_ID`: The accout id that's associated with the contract
 - `HEROKU_CONNECT_FULFILLMENT_TYPE_ID`: The id of fulfillment order type
 - `HEROKU_CONNECT_PURCHASE_YPTE_ID`: The id of purchase order type
 - `HEROKU_CONNECT_PRICEBOOK_ID`: Pricebook id that's connected with all products
 - `REDIS_URL`: Redis' endpoint url with credentials. [https://devcenter.heroku.com/articles/heroku-redis#redis-credentials](https://devcenter.heroku.com/articles/heroku-redis#redis-credentials)

-### new routes
+### New Routes

 You can access these locally and from the Heroku app.